 Clean Reach is a uniquely designed tool meant to make cleaning easier.
 By offering an extendable handle on top of which are scrubbing pads like sponges, users can literally extend their reach as they are cleaning.
 Such extensions mean that you avoid having to climb, reach, or bend over to reach harder to see locations in your bathroom or kitchen.
 Take the pain out of cleaning with extendable arm tools and see the fresh clean you get.

 The cost of Clean Reach is $10.00 plus $7.95 shipping.
-The special TV offer allows you to receive a second Clean Reach by paying the extra shipping fee of $1.95 for a total price of $19.9.
+The special TV offer allows you to receive a second Clean Reach by paying an extra fee of $1.95 for a total price of $19.90.

 Clean reach is a special cleaning tool that gives you two extendable handles and six angled, three in one cleaning pads to make cleaning a breeze.

 The unit offers easy, touch-free cleaning for your entire house, floor to ceiling.
 It will clean effectively without you having to get your hands dirty or expose yourself to chemicals.

 The handle is an ergonomic design while the pads are non-scratching and designed to right into tight spaces.

 This unit, and all similarly designed units, are ideally suited for those who have serious pain or arthritis.
 A great deal of cleaning requires bending over or being on hands and knees to reach difficult places.
 Rather than doing that, exacerbating pain, this unit offers something much easier.
 Said unit keeps things simple by giving you an extendable arm to reach in places you would otherwise have to stretch to achieve.
 By alleviating bending or kneeling, it makes cleaner better for those who have knee pain, back problems, or arthritis.

 It is claimed that this unit can scrub each part of your bathroom without bending, every inch to be exact.
 However, such a claim really cannot be made by the company without knowing the size of your bathroom.